ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/studio/overview/settings/replication.markdown

 {NOTE:Note}

 Since version 3.5, enabling the replication bundle is possible for an existing databases.
+In that case, `Raven/ConflictDocuments` and `Raven/ConflictDocumentsTransformer` are automatically deployed.

 ![Figure 6.
 Settings.
 Replication.
 Enable Replication Bundle.](images/settings_replication-5.png)